OutRed/portfolio-website/README.md

+# Portfolio Website
+This website has the following:
+- About me
+- Main Projects
+- Skillsets

-# portfolio website
+# Visit the website at [outred.dev](https://outred.dev)
- This website says a little about me, and was created to showcase my projects.